 How does extra-curricular activities fit in with a Montessori education?

-Montessori’s idea of education did not give academic subjects higher priority than any other interests children had, whether they were Arts or Music.
+Montessori’s idea of education does not give academic subjects higher priority than any other interests children have, whether they are Arts or Music.
 Any activity the child is engaged in with his/her mind and body is a curricular activity.
 Requirements of the country where the child lives makes it important for us to make sure those are met at the minimum.
 Art and Music are explored by the children to the best of their ability and interest.

 Contact us @ Lodestar Montessori Preschool (3-6)